Last Updated on October 29, 2024

 Based on local market trends, Fashion and apparel-related campaigns often do well around this time.
 If your brand falls under this niche, try to make your Christmas campaigns more creative and trendy.

+Our project with Yellow Tail is an example of a successful Christmas campaign.
 The brand approached Sekkei Digital Group for help with its digital marketing campaigns in the Chinese market.
 Happily obliging their request, our team took inspiration from the appeal of their wine products and launched a Christmas Repost Activation strategy on Weibo.

 Read more about how SDG helped Yellow Tail maintain digital presence in China

 How important are traditional festivals in China?
-Do Foreign Brands Need It?

 Chinese culture includes a long history and heritage that the whole of China celebrates in different ways.
 A huge part of it is the traditional Chinese festivals.